Image source:

 Significant Events in the Dairy Industry

-• The introduction of DeLaval OptiDuo robotic feed pushers on major farms has notably improved feeding efficiency and milk yields.
+• The introduction of DeLaval OptiDuo robotic feed pushers has improved feeding efficiency and yields.

-• In 2023, Kazakhstan expanded its export markets for cream cheese to Greece and Poland.
+• In 2023, Kazakhstan expanded cream cheese exports to Greece and Poland.

-• From January to October 2024, there was a 4.2% increase in milk production; however, local farmers are preparing for potential subsidy reductions.
+• January to October 2024 saw a 4.2% increase in milk production, with potential subsidy reductions.

-• Kazakhstan remains a leading importer of Russian whey and stands as the largest dairy market in Central Asia, showing steady growth.
+• Kazakhstan is a leading importer of Russian whey and holds the title of Central Asia's largest dairy market.

-• Plans by Olzha Agro to construct a plant processing 300 tons of milk per day were highlighted at the Central Asian Dairy Congress.
+• Olzha Agro has plans for a plant to process 300 tons of milk daily, highlighted during the Dairy Congress.

-• Kazakhstan has strengthened ties with China, with $1 billion in agreements signed between leading companies.
+• Kazakhstan has strengthened ties with China, securing $1 billion in agreements with major corporations.

-• North Kazakhstan's investment of KZT17 billion ($36 million) in modern dairy farms aims to boost milk production by 70,000 tons annually.
+• North Kazakhstan has invested KZT17 billion ($36 million) in modern dairy farms to boost production by 70,000 tons annually.

-• Investments in Kazakhstan's dairy industry are expected to reach 200 billion tenge by 2025, according to Aidarbek Saparov.
+• Dairy industry investments are anticipated to reach 200 billion tenge by 2025.

-• Kazakhstan's ice cream exports reached a record 9,800 tons from January to November 2024, marking a 70% increase compared to the same period in 2023.
+• Ice cream exports reached a record 9,800 tons from January to November 2024.

 Related news